 Rules of integrity: The paper should be the result of the study project to convey to the reader what the student has learned from the study.
 Plagiarizing contents from books and articles will end in discipline actions including the total rejection of the paper.

 - The paper should have a title, an abstract of its contents, a section of introduction to the main subject of the paper and the approach of the study, followed by the main technical sections to explore the subject, a section of conclusions on the findings through the study, and ended with references to books and articles cited in the paper.

-- Your paper should have at least eight pages in its contents (excluding the title page, the abstract, and the sources), double spaced between lines, using Times New Romans 12-point font or its compatible fonts.
+- The paper should have at least eight pages in its contents (excluding the title page, the abstract, and the sources), double spaced between lines, using Times New Romans 12-point font or its compatible fonts.

-- Final submission of the paper: You should improve your draft based on the feedback from your instructor and then submit your final paper to the department secretary -- You should submit your paper no later than the first week of the semester in which you plan to graduate.
-Make sure to register your paper with the department secretary and only include your student ID number -- not your full name.
-Once your submission is recorded, it will then be evaluated anonymously by two faculty members.
+- Final submission of the paper: The student should improve the draft based on the feedback from the sponsoring instructor and then submit the final paper to the department secretary.
+The paper should be submitted no later than the first week of the semester in which the student plans to graduate.
+The paper submitted should be registered by the department secretary first, and then evaluated anonymously by two faculty members.
 Accordingly the student should only put down the student ID instead of the full name on the paper.

-- Grading rubric: The quality of your paper will be evaluated according to the computer science WCR grading rubric, and it will be approved as a fulfillment of the writing competency requirement in computer science if it receives at least 4 points out of the 6-point scale.
-If the paper fails to meet the standard, you will have to further revise the paper and then resubmit it.
+- Grading rubric: The quality of the paper will be evaluated according to rubric for computer science writing competency paper.
+The paper will be approved as a fulfillment of the writing competency requirement in computer science if it receives at least an average of 3 points from the grading faculty.
+If the paper fails to meet the standard, the student has to revise the paper further and resubmit the paper again.